Carbimazole

 Print this page

 Carbimazole is used to control an overactive thyroid gland (hyperthyroidism).
-It stops your thyroid gland from making too much thyroid hormone.
-In New Zealand, carbimazole is available as tablets (5 mg).
+It reduces the amount of thyroid hormone your thyroid gland makes.

-• Treatment with carbimazole is usually started at high doses (15 to 40 mg per day) for a few weeks until your thyroid returns to normal activity.
+• Treatment with carbimazole in adults is usually started at high doses (15 to 40 mg per day) for a few weeks until your thyroid returns to normal activity.
 The dose is then slowly reduced (to 5 to 15 mg per day) so that your thyroid gland can maintain its normal activity.

-• Timing: Take each day's tablets divided evenly into two doses (morning and evening), or three doses (morning, noon and night).
-Try taking your carbimazole tablets at the same times each day.
-You can take carbimazole with or without food.
+• Timing: Take each day's tablets divided evenly into 2 doses (morning and evening), or 3 doses (morning, noon and night).
+Try to take your carbimazole tablets at the same times each day.

 • Missed dose: If you forget to take your dose, take it as soon as you remember.
-But, if it is nearly time for your next dose, just take the next dose at the right time.
-Do not take double the dose.
+But if it's nearly time for your next dose, just take the next dose at the right time.
+Don't take double the dose.

 Here are some things to know when you're taking carbimazole.
 Other things may be important as well, so ask your healthcare provider what you should know about.